1967 USS Forrestal fire: Fire and explosions

 Plan of the stern of Forrestal showing the spotting of aircraft at the time the fire started.
 The likely source of the Zuni was No. 110 (circled left).
 White's and McCain's aircraft Nos.
 405 and 416, respectively) are circled right.

 While preparing for the second sortie of the day, the aft portion of the flight deck was packed wing-to-wing with twelve A-4E Skyhawk, seven F-4B Phantom II, and two RA-5C Vigilante aircraft.
 A total of 27 aircraft were on deck, fully loaded with bombs, rockets, ammunition, and fuel.
 Several tons of bombs were stored on wooden pallets on deck in the bomb farm.
 An F-4B Phantom II (No. 110, Bureau Number 153061), flown by Lieutenant Commander James E. Bangert and Lieutenant (JG) Lawrence E. McKay from VF-11, was positioned on the aft starboard corner of the deck, pointing about 45 degrees across the ship.
 It was armed with LAU-10 underwing rocket pods, each containing four unguided 5 in Mk-32 "Zuni" rockets.
-The Zuni was protected from launching by a safety pin that was only to be removed prior to launch from the catapult.
+The rockets were secured against accidental firing by a safety pin that was only to be removed when the aircraft was lining up on the catapult for launch.

 Zuni rocket launched

-At about 10:51 (local time) on 29 July, there was an electrical power surge in Phantom No. 110 during the switch from external to internal power, which caused one of the four 5-inch Mk-32 Zuni unguided rockets (later determined to be missing its safety pin) in a pod on external stores station 2 (port inboard station) to fire.
-The rocket flew about 100 ft across the flight deck, likely severing the arm of a crewman, and ruptured a 400 gal wing-mounted external fuel tank on a Skyhawk from Attack Squadron 46 (VA-46) awaiting launch.
+At about 10:51 (local time) on 29 July, there was an electrical power surge in Phantom No. 110 during the switch from external to internal power, which caused the firing of one of the four Zuni rockets carried in the aircraft's port-side inboard pod.
+The rocket, which was later determined to have been missing its safety pin, flew about 100 ft across the flight deck – likely severing the arm of a crewman – and ruptured a 400 gal wing-mounted external fuel tank on a Skyhawk from Attack Squadron 46 (VA-46) that was awaiting launch.